rachellimaa/test-modules-android/README.md

-# Macaw Android
+# Initial Structure in project with many modules

-Design System GFT
+Sample for multi modules in Android